reselbob/simple-node-grpc/server/README.md

 # Simple gRPC Server

-This project is a demonstration gRPC API written in Node.JS.
+This project is a demonstration gRPC API written in Node.js.

+## Installation

+Install the packages.

+`npm install`

+The start the server.

+`node server.js`

 ## Description